Artist Collaborations

 JESÚS EMMANUEL VILLARREAL

-Jesús Emmanuel Villareal has been recognized for his artistic abilities since his early teen years in Miami, Florida, where he studied at the South Miami School of Arts while taking additional studio instruction with Abdon J. Romero.
+Jesús Emmanuel Villarreal has been recognized for his artistic abilities since his early teen years in Miami, Florida, where he studied at the South Miami School of Arts while taking additional studio instruction with Abdon J. Romero.
 He earned his B.F.A. from Maryland Institute College of Art, in Baltimore in 2006, and then spent three years studying and graduating from The Florence Academy of Art.
 Upon returning to America, the artist started teaching at The Silvermine Arts Center, in New Canaan, Connecticut, and was a guest lecturer at the Lyme Academy College of Fine Arts, in Old Lyme, Connecticut.
 Later also teaching at the brand new branch of The Florence Academy of Art in New Jersey.
 Over his career, Villarreal has won numerous awards, scholarships, and honors, including the coveted Grand Prize in the 2011 Portrait Society of America’s International Portrait Competition, the Art Renewal Center’s Annual Scholarship Competition, and The Elizabeth Greenshields Foundation Grant among others.
 He has shown his work in several group and solo exhibitions in America and abroad.
 His work can be found in the permanent collection of the New Britain Museum of American Art and is currently showing at Forum Gallery in New York.
 He lives and works in Miami, where he serves as the Director of the Visual Arts Magnet Program at South Miami Middle School.

 Anastasia Samoylova